blackwhitehere/acme-portal-sdk/docs/docs/guides.md

 ## Configuring SDK for your project

-`acme-portal` `VSCode` extension will look into `.acme-portal-sdk` dot directory in root of your open workspace and look for python files:
+`acme-portal` `VSCode` extension will look into `.acme_portal_sdk` dot directory in root of your open workspace and look for python files:

 * `flow_finder.py`
 * `flow_deploy.py`